Using Mathlink Cubes to Introduce Data Wrangling with Examples in R: Classroom activity

 We then proceed to the \emph{select} task.
 The instructor should begin by asking students to return the three observations to the data set so they begin with a 3x6 data set again.
 After explaining the concept, we ask students to complete selection tasks using their mathlink data sets, such as those shown in Example~\ref{exm-select}.
-These can show both selecting columns by name and also removing columns by name.
+These can show both selecting columns by name (Example~\ref{exm-select} A) and also removing columns by name (Example~\ref{exm-select} B) (Figure~\ref{fig-4}).
+We can also introduce here that if we want to start where we left off (i.e., start with Example~\ref{exm-select} A and then remove one more column in Example~\ref{exm-select} B), we need to explictly save our work (in this case, by assigning the code in Example~\ref{exm-select} A to the object \texttt{data\_a}).

 \begin{example}[] \hypertarget{exm-select}{} ~

 \end{example}